mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 Before proceeding, verify that your cluster has the following resources freely available:

-###Need to CHOOSE either "Per Host" or "Aggregate" requirements and stick to it (see comments)
-- Cluster consists of at least 3 worker nodes
+- Cluster consists of at least 3 worker nodes, each has at least:
-- 25 CPU cores
+  - 8 CPU cores
-- 32 GiB of RAM
+  - 16 GiB of RAM
-- 170 GiB of Storage
+  - 60 GiB of Storage
 - NVIDIA GPU instances are supported only

 Please note that these numbers are for the bare minimum.